inversify/InversifyJS/wiki/property_injection.md

 ```

 The utility module is called `inversify-inject-decorators`
-and privides the following decorators:
+and provides the following decorators:

 - `@lazyInject` for the injection of a property without metadata
 - `@lazyInjectNamed` for the injection of a property without named metadata.